 I’ve come a very long way when it comes to money.
 I had all of these limiting beliefs that I’m going to share with you today, but I changed each and every one of them, and now I’m going to show you how.

-If you’re in a hurry, you can listen to the audio version of this blog post here:
+You can listen to the audio version of this blog post here:

 So, what are the 3 most common limiting beliefs that people have about money?